 RippleFox is a Chinese cryptocurrency exchange that launched on 1 May 2014.
 China was one of the leading countries in cryptocurrency exchanges up until when the Chinese government issued a ban on certain cryptocurrency services.
 Today, many of the previously bigger exchanges have closed shop.
 Only a few are still actively trading (BTCTrade.im being one of them).

 At RippleFox, you can only trade Ripple against Stellar.
 This exchange was once the only place you could do that.
 However, now the XLM/XRP-trading pair is available at Bitrue as well so the need for RippleFox is presumably quite limited.
 This is also shown by the fading trading volume at RippleFox.
 On 22 February 2019, the 24 hour trading volume at RippleFox was only USD 35,000.
-However, on the date of last updating this review (19 July 2019), the 24 hour trading volume had increased somewhat to USD 106,549, so maybe the game isn’t over for RippleFox yet.
+However, on 19 July 2019, the 24 hour trading volume had increased somewhat to USD 106,549.
+On the date of last updating this review (23 March 2020, right in the middle of the crisis with COVID-19), the 24 hour trading volume was USD 133,106, so maybe the game isn’t over for RippleFox yet.